-Spattering problems may occur in welding for various reasons, such as incompatible welding metals, dirt or contaminated materials, inappropriate welder settings, wrong welding technique, incorrect welding gas, equipment problems, etc.
+Spattering problems may occur in welding for various reasons, such as incompatible welding metals, dirt or contaminated materials, inappropriate welder voltage settings, wrong welding technique, incorrect welding gas, welding equipment problems, incorrect welding speed, improper wire feed speed, improper gas flow rate etc.

-Spatter is a kind of welding defect which consist of droplets of molten metal or non-metallic material around the site of a weld during the welding procedure.
+Spatter in welding refers to the unwanted droplets of molten metal non-metallic material that can scatter beyond the intended weld area during the welding process.

 Simply put, the welds are not coming out as clean and fresh as you expected.
 They are splashed or scattered during the welding procedure.